ProteusMRIgHIFU/BabelBrain/docs/docs/installation.md

 While not strictly required, it is highly recommended to use planning software to establish the target localization and orientation, called **trajectory** in the following documentation, of the ultrasound transducer for the simulation of transcranial ultrasound.
 The trajectory is just a transformation matrix in the T1W space that represents the translation-rotation of a vector describing the target and direction of ultrasound.
 BabelBrain can import trajectories defined in proprietary software ([Rogue Research's](https://www.rogue-research.com/) Brainsight) or open-source visualization software ([3DSlicer](https://www.slicer.org/)).
 Instructions are detailed in the pipeline section of this documentation.

 # Standalone application
 Ready-to-use applications (no need for Python installation) for macOS and Windows are available in the [Releases](https://github.com/ProteusMRIgHIFU/BabelBrain/releases) section.
+Please note that for macOS there are installers for ARM64 (M1 and newer Apple Silicon processors) and Intel X64, so be sure of picking the correct version matching your hardware.

-For MacOS, download the installer and drag "BabelBrain" into the Applications folder.
+For MacOS, open the DMG file and double-click on the package installer.

 <img src="install1.png" height=300px>